abhilesh/abhilesh.github.io/_posts/2025-02-27-docker-for-bioinformatics.md

 **Docker Essentials and Learning:**

 - [Getting Started with Docker](https://docs.docker.com/get-started/) : A beginner-friendly guide to Docker, covering installation and basic commands.
+- [Docker CLI CheatSheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf) : A quick reference guide for common Docker commands.
 - [Docker Documentation](https://docs.docker.com/) : The official Docker documentation is a comprehensive resource for all things Docker.
 - [Docker Compose Documentation](https://docs.docker.com/compose/) : A guide to using Docker Compose for multi-container applications.
-- [Docker CLI CheatSheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf) : A quick reference guide for common Docker commands.
+- [BioContainers Best Practices](https://biocontainers-edu.readthedocs.io/en/latest/best_practices.html): A guide to best practices for using BioContainers in bioinformatics workflows.

 **Guided Lessons:**

 - [Software Carpentries: Introduction to Docker](https://carpentries-incubator.github.io/docker-introduction/) : A hands-on lesson designed for researchers new to containers.
+- [Linux containers in scientific environments (CBG PhD Course)](https://biocorecrg.github.io/PhD_course_containers_2021/): Short hands-on practicum on how to start working using Linux containers.

 **Reproducibility in Research Practices:**

 - [The FAIR Guiding Principles](https://www.nature.com/articles/sdata201618)<d-cite key="wilkinson_fair_2016"></d-cite>: The original paper outlining the FAIR principles
 - [Ten Simple Rules for Reproducible Computational Research](https://doi.org/10.1371/journal.pcbi.1000424)<d-cite key="sandve_ten_2013"></d-cite> : A paper outlining ten simple rules for reproducible research in computational biology.
+- [Recommendations for the packaging and containerizing of bioinformatics software](https://f1000research.com/articles/7-742/v2)<d-cite key="gruening_recommendations_2019"></d-cite> : A paper discussing best practices for packaging and containerizing bioinformatics software to ensure reproducibility.
 - ["The Turing Way"](https://book.the-turing-way.org/) : A handbook for reporoducible, ethical and collaborative data science.
 - [The Open Science Manual](https://arca-dpss.github.io/manual-open-science/): A guide to open science practices, including reproducibility and data sharing.

 ## Conclusion

-Docker is a game-changer for bioinformatics, making workflows more reproducible, scalable, and shareable.
-Whether you’re running a single tool or a complex pipeline, Docker ensures that your research remains reliable and accessible across different environments.
+Bioinformatic workflows often suffer from "dependency hell", wherein conflicts between software libraries, incompatible versions and platform-specific quirks can make setting up and running analyses a frustrating experience.
+Containerization technologies like Docker provide a powerful solution by encapsulating the software and it's dependencies along with any necessary configurations into a single, portable package.
+This ensures that the analysis runs consistently across different environments, making the workflows more reproducible, scalable, and shareable.
+Whether you're running a single tool or a complex pipeline, Docker ensures that your research remains reliable and accessible across different environments.

 Happy Dockering!